tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-31-archbee-podcast.md

 ---
-title: "Podcast about Archbee -- a new documentation tool with a world-class editor, API publishing capability, content re-use, and more"
+title: "Podcast about Archbee -- a new documentation tool with a block-based editor, API publishing capability, content re-use, and more"
 permalink: /blog/archbee-podcast-oct-2022/
 categories:
 - technical-writing